waahhoo/alex-tirador/README.md

 # Svelte + Vite + TailwindCSS

-This is my personal website and it was created using Svelte and Vite
+This is my personal website and it was created using Svelte, Vite, and Tailwind

 ## Technical considerations